Sophie-Mat/Bioinformatics/Exercise 2/Exercise 2.md

 ## Part 4

-1. Using the datasets from part 2, implement your own Smith-Waterman Algorithm for global alignment of the Amino Acid sequences that will score the identical and substitutions based on the [BLOSUM62 scoring matrix](https://github.com/Sophie-Mat/Bioinformatics/blob/main/Exercise%202/BLOSUM62.txt) (tab delimeted file).
+1. Using the datasets from part 2, implement your own Smith-Waterman Algorithm for global alignment of the Amino Acid sequences that will score the identical and substitutions based on the [BLOSUM62 scoring matrix](BLOSUM62.txt) (tab delimited file).
 For gap penalty use -10.
 Print the final scoring matrix and find the position of the highest value.

 > _Use only the numpy and pandas libraries._